IJCEP Copyright © 2007-All rights reserved.

 Received 31 March, 2008; accepted and available online 10 April, 2008

-expressed in pancreatic cancers with MADH4/DPC4/SMAD4 gene inactivation. cDNA was prepared from thirteen pancreas cancer cell
+pancreatic cancers with MADH4/DPC4/SMAD4 gene inactivation. cDNA was prepared from thirteen pancreas cancer cell lines with known

-lines with known MADH4 status (5 with wild-type MADH4 and 8 with inactivated MADH4) and hybridized to the complete Affymetrix Human
+MADH4 status (5 with wild-type MADH4 and 8 with inactivated MADH4) and hybridized to the complete Affymetrix Human Genome U133

-downstream targets.
-Immunolabeling for Id1 and Id3 did not show a relationship with known MADH4 status in pancreatic cancer tissues,
+Immunolabeling for Id1 and Id3 did not show a relationship with known MADH4 status in pancreatic cancer tissues, suggesting additional

 Key Words: DPC4, SMAD4, pancreas cancer, ID1, ID3, gene expression